Talk About Talk - Communication Skills Training cover art

 Jan 19 2026

 New year, new you.
-But what does that actually mean?
+What does that actually mean?
 Dr. Andrea Wojnicki makes it clear: it’s not about reinventing yourself or becoming someone you’re not.
 It’s about rediscovering your strengths, elevating your best self, and defining a professional identity that helps you achieve your career goals in 2026 and beyond.
 In this episode, Andrea shares a powerful personal brand training session that walks you through three critical questions designed to reveal what your authentic professional brand should be.
 You’ll explore what you’re most proud of from 2025, your biggest career accomplishment from the last decade, and what you truly want to accomplish moving forward.
 Andrea also shares three definitions of personal branding that will inspire and guide you, plus her proven Present-Past-Future self-introduction framework that helps you present yourself with confidence and impact in any professional setting.
 The episode also includes a live Q&A where Andrea tackles tough questions about ageism in the workplace, how to introduce yourself in sales calls, navigating social media versus in-person communication, and more.
 If you’re ready to present your true best self and not the version your boss thinks you should be, this episode is for you.
 CONNECT WITH ANDREA 🌐 Website: https://talkabouttalk.com/ 🔗 LinkedIn: https://www.linkedin.com/in/andreawojnicki/ ✉️ Andrea’s Email Newsletter: https://www.talkabouttalk.com/newsletter/ 🟣 Talk About Talk on Apple Podcasts: https://podcasts.apple.com/us/podcast/talk-about-talk-communication-skills-training/id1447267503 🟢 Talk About Talk on Spotify: https://open.spotify.com/show/3afgjXuYZPmNAfIrbn8zXn?si=9ebfc87768524369 📺 Talk About Talk on YouTube: https://www.youtube.com/@talkabouttalkyoutube MENTIONED IN THIS EPISODE Archetypes Quiz – http://talkabouttalk.com/archetypesquizAgeism Episode – https://www.talkabouttalk.com/ageism-160/ TRANSCRIPTION Andrea Wojnicki: Happy New Year, and welcome to the Talk About Talk podcast.
 Let’s do this.
 Let’s Talk About Talk.
 My name is Dr. Andrea Wojnicki.
 Please just call me Andrea.
 I’m an executive communication coach here at Talk About Talk, where I coach ambitious professionals to communicate with confidence and credibility so they can achieve their career goals in 2026 and beyond.
 New Year, New You: Clarifying Your Professional Identity Earlier this year, I hosted a live training event called New Year, New You personal brand training.
 In this session, we covered all sorts of definitions and activities and exercises, and three questions that I ask myself and that I encourage you to ask yourself to help you develop your ideal, positive personal brand in 2026 and beyond.
 Are you ready?
 Here we go.
 I wanna start by saying truly how much I was thinking about this as I was getting ready, how much I think about respect that you’ve taken time out of.
 I know no matter what you do, you have a busy schedule, you have lots to do, and this time of year.
 It’s like it gets all bottled up and then boom, first week of January, you’re back at it and you’re taking an hour of your time to spend with me.
 I feel honored.
 I feel privileged about that, but I also, I already have a lot of respect for you, whether I know you or not, for taking this time to invest in yourself.
 So I promise you, in the next hour, I’m gonna share with you some things where my intent is to provide you with some real impact in how to help you develop your.
 Ideal personal brand, or what we’re calling in this context here are professional identity.
 Okay?
 What This Session Will (and Won’t) Do for You So it’s a new year and a new you and I was, I was also thinking about this a lot.
 New Year, new you.
 I do not mean reinventing you and turning you into something that you are not already.
 I’m talking maybe about rediscovering something about you that you haven’t been thinking about in the way that you maybe should.
 I am talking about.
 Really elevating your best self, okay?
 So that you are as happy.
 And as successful as you can possibly be.
 So we’re not talking about your needs, the things that your boss is telling you that you need to work on.
 We’re actually thinking about the opposite.
 We’re thinking about your strengths and your skills and your expertise and how to share those things with the world, and actually for how you can think about those things more yourself.
 I am not gonna waste your time.
 We’ve got a lot to get through here.
 I am very ambitious, I’m gonna say that in terms of what we’re gonna generally and in this hour in terms of what we’re gonna get through.
 So I’m not gonna waste my time.
 I’ve been to some of these events where people spend 15 minutes introducing themselves.
 I am not gonna do that.
 I’m gonna say, many of you already know me on LinkedIn.
 If you don’t, you can check me out on LinkedIn.
-Um, I’m Andrea Wa there, but probably what might be more helpful is if you go to the...
+Um, I’m Andrea Wa there, but probably what might be more helpful is if you go to the ...

 Show More Show Less